 Jeff Kaeppeler was released from prison on June 2, 2008, says the Bureau of Prisons, which means he started serving his time about January of 2007.
 (That’s one more curiosity of the story: if Hackbarth went to prison in 2002, why did it take until 2007 before Kaeppeler began his term?)

 Whatever the case, today Jeff Kaeppeler is the father of the reigning Miss America, telling the world that “God can turn anything into good if you let him.”
 He has, presumably, paid his debt to society.
-It is a miracle of sorts — although the 117 investors who lost their money forever, and the families of the two who committed suicide, might have other thoughts on the topic.
+It is a miracle of sorts — although the 117 investors who lost their money forever, and the families of the two who committed suicide, might have other thoughts on exactly what sort of miracle it is.